dklounge/workshop-1/teachers/teacher_training.md

   * experience or profession
   * why are you here?
     * (better than "what do you want to get out of this?" for beginners)
+* Encourage questions & discussion
+* Tone: be approachable

 <!SLIDE bullets incremental>
-# More Icebreakers
+# Icebreakers
-* Include something weird or meaningless (to build confidence in speaking out loud)
+* Include something weird or meaningless
-  * what's your least favorite ice cream flavor?
+  * What's your least favorite ice cream flavor?
-  * what one weird thing are you good at?
+  * What one weird thing are you good at?
-* If time, you can brainstorm/discuss to get everyone talking
+  * Tell us one fact about yourself -- "keep it light"
+  * What's the first concert you went to?
+* Pair up for 1 minute, then introduce your partner
+* Remember the point is to get them confident at speaking out loud

 <!SLIDE bullets incremental>
 # How to introduce yourself to the class?
-* As a teacher or TA...
+As a teacher or TA...

 * tell your story
 * tell why you like programming and teaching.
 * beware of bragging.
 * tell why you care!
 Why are you getting up on saturday morning to come in here?

 <!SLIDE bullets incremental>
 # What else to cover before starting class?